rinis-dev/translation/README.md

 	 ebms_conversation_id=eb:[self]generatedconversationid;

+If needed and in case the payload was stored into the database, you can retrieve it with the following parameters:

+   	  wsa:messagid
+	  directory (directory in which want the file to be stored)

+You can retrieve the payload from the database with the following command:

+         java [-classpath translation-1.0-SNAPSHOT.jar] translation -wf -mw wsa:messageid -fd directory

+Translation will return the following information:

+	 file=directory/filename;

 With this information you're environment can make the ebMS call.

 After the ebMS call was made successfuly an update with the ebMS data is needed, the following information from ebMS is needed: